mrapp-ke/MLRL-Boomer/README.md

 ## Features

-The algorithm that is provided by this project currently supports the following features to learn an ensemble of boosted classification rules:
+The algorithm that is provided by this project currently supports the following core functionalities to learn an ensemble of boosted classification rules:

 * Different label-wise or example-wise loss functions can be minimized during training (optionally using L2 regularization).
 * The rules may predict for a single label or for all labels (which enables to model local label dependencies).